-Located minutes from the Pacific Ocean where the Oxnard Plain meets the Santa Monica Mountains, the 670-acre site of California State University Channel Islands is truly dramatic.
-The main entrance to the campus winds through agricultural fields, orchards, and rocky foothills with spectacular rock formations.
-Equally dramatic is the campus architecture.
-Built in the early part of the twentieth century, the sprawling 1930s Spanish revival buildings, cloistered hallways, bell tower, tiled fountains, open space, and many courtyards house a state-of-the-art, 21st century university.
+Located only minutes from the Pacific Ocean at the northern end of the Santa Monica Mountains, California Statue University Channel Islands is truly breathtaking.
+The entrance to the campus winds alongside lush agricultural fields, orchards, and picturesque foothills.
+Equally compelling is the campus architecture.
+Built in the early part of the twentieth century, the sprawling 1930's Spanish revival buildings house a state-of-the-art, 21st century university.

-Planning for a public, four-year university began as early as 1965 when then Governor Pat Brown signed a bill authorizing \$20,000 for an advance acquisition site study for a state college for Ventura County.
-In 1974, Dr. Joyce Kennedy arrived in Ventura County to help establish the joint UC/CSU Ventura Learning Center.
-Her two-month contract became a multi-year commitment to public higher education in Ventura County, and she ultimately served as director of the CSUN Ventura Campus for more than 15 years.
+Planning for a public, four-year university began in 1965 when then Governor Pat Brown signed a bill authorizing a study for a state college for Ventura County.
+In 1974, Dr. Joyce Kennedy established the UC/CSU Ventura Learning Center.
+She went on to serve as director of the CSUN Ventura Campus for more than 15 years.

-In 1996, then CSU Vice Chancellor J. Handel Evans arrived in Ventura County as Planning President to take charge of developing a public, four-year university in the region.
-In September 1997, on the recommendation of the chancellor and a community task force appointed by then Governor Pete Wilson, the CSU Board of Trustees voted unanimously to accept the former Camarillo State Hospital site for the purpose of transforming it into the CSU's 23rd campus.
-In July 1996 the CSU Board of Trustees, again acting on a recommendation by the chancellor and with support from a community task force, formally adopted the name California State University Channel Islands for the new University.
+In 1996, J. Handel Evans began as Planning President charged with beginning development of a public, fouryear university in the region.
+In September 1997, on the recommendation of the chancellor and a community task force appointed by the Governor, the CSU Board of Trustees voted unanimously to accept the former Camarillo State Hospital site for the purpose of transforming it into the CSU's 23rd campus.
+In July 1996, the CSU Board of Trustees formally adopted the name California State University Channels Islands for the new University.
 In September 1997, Governor Wilson signed into law S.B.
-623 (O'Connell), providing for the financing and support of the transition of the site for use as a university campus.
-Shortly thereafter, the state legislature and the CSU Board of Trustees, along with significant support from community residents and local governmental agencies of Ventura County, provided funds to begin the conversion of the facility with the goal of being a fully operational campus by the fall 2002.
+623 (O'Connell) providing for the financing and support of the transition of the site for use as a university campus.
+Shortly thereafter, the state legislature and the CSU Board of Trustees, provided funds to begin the conversion of the facility from a state hospital into a college campus.

-The CSU Board of Trustees appointed Richard R. Rush president of California State University Channel Islands in April 2001, and Dr. Rush assumed his duties on June 18, 2001.
-Dr. Rush's formal presidential inauguration was held at the campus on April 19, 2002, with more than 1,000 guests in attendance.
-During the course of establishing the initial structures of the University, Dr. Rush hired the first cadre of faculty and senior administrative staff and has overseen the development of the academic and physical master plans.
+The CSU Board of Trustees appointed Richard R. Rush president of California State University Channel Islands and Dr. Rush's formal inauguration was held on April 2002.
+During the course of establishing the initial structures of the University, Dr. Rush has overseen and been directly involved in the hiring of faculty and the University's senior staff.
+In addition, he has directed the development of the University's strategic, academic and physical master plans.